Home

 Q. Do exhibitors have to pay for electricity?
 Can we have more than one plug?

-A. Non-selling exhibitors, including layouts, will not have to pay for electricity.
-However, we will limit each exhibitor to one electrical connection; you may plug a power strip into it if you have more than one cord.
+A. Electricity is supplied at no cost for non-selling exhibitors, including layouts.
+However, we will limit each exhibitor to ONE electrical connection; you may plug a power strip into it if you have more than one cord.
 Each receptacle should be adequate for most needs and will be provided in the floor or from the wall nearby.
 Please be patient during setup as we rely on facility personnel to provide the hookups.

 Q. What about phone or internet service?